ACPBench Hard: Unrestrained Reasoning about Action, Change, and Planning: Introduction

 For all tasks, we discuss their computational complexity, as well as the complexity of validating their solutions.
 We devise validators for each task, based on the symbolic description of the questions.
-With the help of these validators, we test the performance on ACPBench Hard of a collection of modern large language models of various sizes, ranging from a few billion parameters to hundreds of billions if not trillions of parameters.
-We find that the performance of language models, even the largest ones, is still insufficient to be reliably used in planners, see Table \ref{tab:mainsmall} and Figure \ref{fig:task_and_llms}.
+With the help of these validators, we test the performance of a collection of modern LLMs of various sizes on ACPBench Hard.
+We find that the performance of language models, even the largest ones, is still insufficient to be reliably used in planners, see Figure \ref{fig:task_and_llms}.
 We observe that there is no single model that outperforms all other models on all tasks of the ACPBench Hard dataset.
-Further, on half of the tasks, namely ``atom reachability'' (reach), ``action reachability'' (areach), ``landmarks'' (land), and ``applicability'' (app), all tested language models exhibit a very low accuracy.
-All tested language models score below 65\% on most tasks, indicating that even the current frontier language models have a long way to go before they can reliably reason about planning.
+Further, on half of the tasks, namely ``reachability'' (reach), ``action reachability'' (areach), ``landmarks'' (land), and ``applicability'' (app), all tested language models exhibit a very low accuracy.
+All tested models score below 65\% on most tasks, indicating that even the current frontier language models have a long way to go before they can reliably reason about planning.
 Further, even the so-called reasoning models o1 perform poorly on half of these tasks.
 The o1-preview model achieves 89\% on the ``progression'' (prog) task and 80\% on the ``next action'' (nexta) task, with the rest of the results being 66\% and below, and the smaller o1-mini model outperforms it only on the ``plan validation'' (val) task with 78\% accuracy.
 The much higher computational effort of the reasoning models compared to the language models do not seem to justify the somewhat moderate increase in accuracy.
-We note that the goal of ACPBench Hard is not simply to measure the performance of existing models - it is to provide benchmarks that help the community build \textit{efficient} smaller models that can be used to plan; performance of state of the art computationally expensive models such as o1-preview and large LLMs are provided mostly as a reference.

-In the rest of the paper, we will first discuss the background and related work, then in Section 4 discuss how the ACPBench Hard dataset is constructed, describing in detail all the 8 tasks.
-Then in Section 5, discuss how these open-ended answers are evaluated for each of the 8 tasks.
-Our extensive experimental evaluation is in Section 6, followed by observations we obtained from our experiments.
-We conclude with conclusion and next steps.